Irreversible entropy production, from quantum to classical: Information-theoretic aspects

 We now ask how to construct the entropy production conditioned on a given outcome.
 The goal is to define, in analogy with Eq.~(\ref{Qgen_sigma_phi}), a conditional entropy production $\Sigma_k$ and a conditional flux $\Phi_k$, which are related by

-This is still a random variable in the outcomes $k$.
-Averaging this over all outcomes then yields the conditional entropy production and flux according to
+This is still merely a definition, and will only acquire meaning once $\Sigma_k$ and $\Phi_k$ are defined.
+Averaging over all outcomes $k$ then yields a relation between the \emph{conditional} average entropy production and flux:

 where $\Sigma_c = \sum_k p_k \Sigma_k$ and similarly for $\Phi_c$.
-The entropy difference on the first two terms of the right-hand side is known as the Ozawa-Groenewold quantum-classical information~\cite{Funo2013,Funo2018}.
+The entropy difference on the first two terms of the right-hand side is known as the Ozawa-Groenewold quantum-classical information~\cite{Groenewold1971,Ozawa1986,Funo2018}.
 Notice also that $\Sigma_k$ and $\Phi_k$ are not necessarily linear functions of $\rho_{SE}'$, so that, in general, their averages $\Sigma_c$ and $\Phi_c$ do not have to coincide with the unconditional quantities $\Sigma$ and $\Phi$.

 Eq.~(\ref{info_Sigma_k_def}) is merely a definition of $\Sigma_k$ and $\Phi_k$.
 The relevant question is how to properly define these quantities in a way that is physically consistent.
 We first analyze the flux.
-A look at Eq.~(\ref{Qgen_flux}) shows that a natural generalization to the case of conditional states is

-which therefore simply amounts to replacing $\rho_{E}'$ with $\rho_{E|k}'$.
+A look at Eq.~(\ref{Qgen_flux}) shows that a natural generalization to the case of conditional states is $\Phi_k = S(\rho_{E|k}') - S(\rho_E) + S(\rho_{E|k}'|| \rho_E)$, which therefore simply amounts to replacing $\rho_{E}'$ with $\rho_{E|k}'$.
 Averaging over all $p_k$ and using the second line in Eq.~(\ref{Qgen_flux}), one then finds